vwalsh86/Machine_Learning_Tasks/README.md

     <li>Throughout the usage of the Juypter Notebook, the Command Prompt window remains open in the background creating backups of your content from Jupyter while you make contributions.</li>
     <li>When you have finished making contributions to your repository and wish to end the session, it is best practice to close all Jupyter Notebook tabs <strong>before</strong> interacting with the Command Prompt window.</li>
     <li>In order to successfully end a Jupyter session, press Ctrl + C while in the Command Prompt window.
 This will fully shut down and terminate the connection to Jupyter.</li>
-    <li>At this point, it is extremely important to remember that you need to <i>'commit</i> your work to GitHub in order to complete and fully save your work to your repository.
+    <li>At this point, it is extremely important to remember that you need to <i>'commit'</i> your work to GitHub in order to fully save your work to your repository on the platform.
 If you choose to close Command Prompt without doing this, you will abandon and lose all work made during this commitment.</li>
-    <li>To complete and commit work to GitHub from the Command Prompt, I chose to enter these prompts in the following order: **<i> 1. git status , 2. git add . , 3. git commit -m "add message for contribution as a comment", 4. git push**</i> </li>
+    <li>To complete and commit work to GitHub from the Command Prompt, I chose to enter these prompts in the following order: <i> <strong>Command 1:</strong> git status , <strong>Command 2:</strong> git add . , <strong>Command 3:</strong> git commit -m "add message for contribution as a comment", <strong>Command 4:</strong> git push </i> </li>
 </ul>

 Further information in relation to the basics of Jupyter Notebook can be found here: https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html
 <br>
-<<<<<<< HEAD

 ### Task Description: